 Just like John Schatter’s “happily ever after” of having the world’s third largest take-out and pizza delivery chain AND getting his 1971 Z28 Camaro back in 2009 . . .

-. . . we hope that these few examples from Papa John’s will help you optimize your company’s location pages and have a “happily ever after” of your own.
+. . . we hope that these local SEO tips from Papa John’s will help you optimize your company’s location pages and have a “happily ever after” of your own.